-Graduates from Dordt’s actuarial science program have worked for businesses like Milliman Inc. in Brookfield, Wisconsin, Principle Financial Group in Des Moines, Iowa, and Sammons Financial Group in Sioux Falls, South Dakota.
-The career outcome rate for our actuarial science graduates in 2017 was:
+Graduates from Dordt’s actuarial science program have worked for businesses like Milliman Inc. in Brookfield, Wisconsin; Principal Financial Group in Des Moines, Iowa; and Sammons Financial Group in Sioux Falls, South Dakota.

 100% Career Outcome RAte